Steve Nunn: Political career

-Nunn was elected to represent the 23rd district in the state's House of Representatives in 1990 by defeating Democrat Danny J. Basil.
+Nunn was elected to represent the 23rd district in the state's House of Representatives in 1990 after incumbent representative Bobby H. Richardson retired, defeating Democrat Danny J. Basil.
 The district had precincts in Barren and Metcalfe counties.
 In 1996, the precincts in Metcalfe County would be replaced by precincts in Warren County.
 He ran unopposed in 1998, 2000, 2002, and 2004.

 While in office, Nunn was known as a relative liberal who championed women, children and the disadvantaged. in 1998, he co-sponsored a law making it a death penalty offense for a person named in a domestic violence protective order to kill the person who was protected by the order.
 He was an advocate for the Kentucky TeleHealth Network which he helped create with the passage of HB-177 and HB-112 in 2000.
 The network used electronic medical communications systems to help reach patients in rural settings who couldn't travel.
 In 2001, he was able to pass a bill that gave children in foster care, and former foster care children, the ability to attend state universities in Kentucky for free.
 In 2005, he was able to pass a pilot program that used $100,000 in Kentucky Department of Medicaid funding to place telemedicine equipment in fourteen schools and fifteen other sites.
 These sites could connect with clinics and, it was hoped, reduce school time missed for illnesses and avoid costly emergency room visits.

 Nunn unsuccessfully sought the Republican gubernatorial nomination in 2003, finishing third to then-United States Representative Ernie Fletcher of Lexington, whom Nunn then supported.
 Former State Representative Bob Heleringer, then of Eastwood in suburban Jefferson County, ran as the lieutenant governor selection on Nunn's ticket.
 In the primary, Nunn received 21,167 votes (13.4 percent), but Fletcher led the four-candidate field with 90,912 (57.3 percent).
 Rebecca Jackson polled 44,084 (27.8 percent) and Virgil Moore polled 2,365 (1.5 percent).
-Fletcher went on to win the position in the general election by defeating Democrat Attorney General Ben Chandler, the grandson of Happy Chandler.
+Fletcher went on to win the position in the general election by defeating Democratic Attorney General Ben Chandler, the grandson of Happy Chandler.
 Fletcher was the first Republican to be elected governor of Kentucky since Louie B. Nunn upset Henry Ward in November 1967.

-On November 7, 2006, after fifteen years as a state representative, Nunn lost his bid for re-election to the Democrat Johnny Bell.
+On November 7, 2006, after nearly 16 years as a state representative, Nunn lost his bid for re-election to the Democrat Johnny Bell.
 Nunn polled 5,572 votes (46.7 percent) to Bell's 6,371 ballots (53.3 percent).

 In September 2007, Nunn announced his support of Democratic gubernatorial nominee Steve Beshear, a former lieutenant governor who handily unseated Fletcher in the Republican's bid for re-election.
 In November 2007 he was appointed to Beshear's transition team.
 On December 22, 2007, Beshear appointed Nunn as deputy secretary of Health and Family Services.